 3. Are you an accredited AIC conveyancer?

-Another question worth asking is if your conveyancer is a member of the official national body for conveyancers, the AIC (Australian Institute of Conveyancers) – rest assured all Conveyancing.com lawyers are proud members!
+Another question worth asking is if your conveyancer is a member of a recognised professional body for conveyancers, such as the LIV (Law Institute of Victoria) – rest assured all Conveyancing.com lawyers are proud members!

 4. What are your fees/charges?